The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - Exact duration

-This removes unnecessary mental friction and makes it easier to follow through, because you’re no longer negotiating with yourself in the moment.
+This removes unnecessary mental friction and makes it easier to follow through, because you’re no longer debating with yourself in the moment.

 Step 6: Make Starting the Only Goal

-But comfort zone expansion actually begins with starting.
-Once you start, momentum often takes over naturally, making it easier to continue than it felt to begin.
+But expanding your comfort zone actually starts with taking the first step.
+Once you begin, momentum often kicks in naturally, making it easier to keep going than it was to get started.

-So instead of aiming for completion, your only goal becomes:
+So instead of aiming for completion, make your only goal:

 Begin the action, even in a very small way.